Canada’s Black Justice Strategy: Frequently Asked Questions

 For additional questions or comments, please contact CBJS-SCJN@justice.gc.ca.
 Media enquiries must be submitted to media@justice.gc.ca.

-• What is Canada’s Black Justice Strategy and what will it contain?
+• What is Canada’s Black Justice Strategy?

 • Why do we need Canada’s Black Justice Strategy?